martin-brajer/card-assembler/docs/source/overview.rst

    * :guilabel:`PaletteID`: Path to the colors starting node (assuming there is a special color subtree).
    * :guilabel:`Name`: The new palette's name.

-To keep Gimp's cmd open after the task is done, add **keepCmdOpen** file to the plug-in folder.

 License
 -------